Special Delivery: Lifelong Friendship Between Patient and Nurse

 Over the last couple of years, as the Richardsons struggled to complete their family, Collins was by their side.

-“Little did I know that over eight years ago I would meet a couple having their first baby, their family would become our adopted family, and our lives would be connected for a lifetime,” said Collins.
+“Little did I know that over eight years ago I would meet a couple having their first baby, their family would become our adopted family, and our lives would be connected for a lifetime,” say Collins.